Differentiable stratified groupoids and a de Rham theorem for inertia spaces

 \section{Introduction}

 The theory of Lie group actions on smooth manifolds is fundamental for several areas in mathematics and has a long tradition.
 But examples of natural Lie group actions do not only comprise actions on smooth manifolds but also on singular spaces such as orbifolds \cite{LermanTolman,Schmah,Vergne} or manifolds with boundary or corners \cite{MargalefOuterelo, MelrosePDO}.
-Lie group actions on singular spaces arise also in singular symplectic reduction \cite{SjamaarLerman} and the transverse cotangent bundle \cite{DeConcProcesiVergne,ParadanVergneIndex}.
+Lie group actions on singular spaces arise also in singular symplectic reduction \cite{SjamaarLerman} and the transverse cotangent bundle of a $G$-manifold \cite{DeConcProcesiVergne,ParadanVergneIndex}.
 In these cases, the corresponding translation groupoid, while not a Lie groupoid, has significantly more structure than merely that of a topological groupoid.
 In particular, the spaces of objects and arrows inherit differentiable stratified space structures compatible with the groupoid structure maps.
 One of the main goals of this paper is to define and study the category of such groupoids and their singular structures.

-In this paper, we propose in Definition \ref{def:DiffStratGpoid} the notion of a \emph{differentiable stratified groupoid}, a class of groupoids within the category of differentiable stratified spaces.
-That definition is designed so that, under mild hypotheses, the restriction of a differentiable stratified groupoid to a stratum of the orbit space is a Lie groupoid; cf.~Proposition \ref{prop:RestrictLie}.
+In this paper, we introduce \emph{differentiable stratified groupoids}, a class of groupoids within the category of differentiable stratified spaces that share many of the properties of Lie groupoids \cite{CrainicMestreOrbispace}.
+The definition is designed so that, under mild hypotheses, the restriction of a differentiable stratified groupoid to a stratum of the orbit space is a Lie groupoid.
+The definitions of a differentiable groupoid and of a differentiable stratified groupoid we propose are deliberately broad so as to be easily verified and to include many interesting cases.
+Examples of such groupoids arise as restrictions or quotients of Lie groupoid actions or in other contexts from a related Lie groupoid.
+Often more specific properties are inherited from the context.
+To take advantage of these we define the subclasses of sliceable differentiable (stratified) groupoids in Definitions \ref{def:LocTransDiffGroupoid} and \ref{def:LocTransStrat} and introduce a local contractibility condition in Definition \ref{def:local-contractibility}.